Free VoIP services

 Just create a group and start a call from there.
 Voila!
 You’ve just started a conference call.
 You could even level it up by doing a video conference call instead of a regular group audio VoIP call.
 It’s super convenient for people who can’t be in the same room, but need to be on the same page.

-Even with these advantages, there are still some things free VoIP apps aren’t able to do.
-And for businesses, these limitations can be pretty significant.
-It means that while these apps may be realistic substitutes for regular landline phones, and a free VoIP phone service for home use may work okay, they’re not viable choices for businesses.
+Even with these advantages, there are still some things a free VoIP app isn’t able to do.
+For businesses, these limitations can be pretty significant.
+It means that while these apps may be realistic substitutes for regular landline phones, and a free VoIP service for home use may work okay, they’re not viable choices for businesses.

-For example, here are some of the biggest limitations of most free solutions:
+For example, here are some of the biggest limitations of most free VoIP solutions:

 One of the main limitations of these free VoIP apps is that they only work when the person calling and the person being called are both on the same app.
 For example, people on Viber can’t call WhatsApp users and vice versa (unless they have both apps downloaded).

 That’s fine if all you want is a free VoIP home phone alternative—you can always tell friends and family members which apps they can connect with you on.
-It’s pretty limiting, though, if you’re a business that needs to call prospects or customers who aren’t using the same apps as you.
+It’s pretty limiting, though, if you’re a business that needs to call prospects or customers who aren’t using the same free VoIP services as you.

 Most of these services are only able to make calls within the application, which means you can’t call phone numbers directly.
-Of course, Viber and Skype do have that function—but you’d need to buy call minutes to use them, which makes the service paid and not free.
+Some free VoIP software does have that function,but you often need to buy call minutes to use them, which makes the service paid and not free anyhow.

 Another big disadvantage of free VoIP apps is that you can’t really connect a phone number to the VoIP phone service.
 Remember how the app can’t call landlines?

 Well there’s also no way to make calls from landlines to the free VoIP—unless you’re willing to pay, of course.
-Skype can assign you a temporary telephone number from different countries but, again, it’s an extra charge that negates the “free” aspect of the service.
+A free VoIP service may be able to assign you a temporary telephone number from different countries but, again, it typically incurs an extra charge that negates the “free” aspect of the service.

 All VoIP services, paid or not, need an internet connection to work.
 But the quality of the calls for free VoIP apps is more easily affected by the quality of internet connection used—by both the person calling and the person being called.